Reassessing My “Works on My Machine” Certificate

 In order to make yourself ready for the real world, you need to simulate the real world in advance.
 Seems simple enough?
 Here are a few ways to do just that:

 All of these are valid methods to prepare your application for the real world.
 Using real data that’s been copied from production is “as good as the real thing”, but it’s not so recommended to do this as part of your routine.
-Your users’ real data is usually private data which must be guarded and shouldn’t be moved around.
+Your users’ real data is usually private data that must be guarded and shouldn’t be moved around.
 As they say, security first!

 No matter what you do, and how you prepare yourself, you must interact with the real data in order to get your “Works with Real Data” certificate.